Ryan-Reese/VMC/README.md

 <img src="/assets/demo_init.png" alt="demo_init" width="400">

 ### Loading a protein
-To load a protein's structure from its PDB file, simply create a `Protein` object with specified PDB code and use the built-in method `load_PDB()`
+To load a protein's structure from its PDB file, simply create a `Protein` object by specifying its PDB code and use the built-in method `load_PDB()`

 ```python
 from VMC import Protein